uswds/uswds/README.md

 For complete instructions on how to contribute code, please read [CONTRIBUTING.md](.github/CONTRIBUTING.md).
 These instructions also include guidance on how to set up your own copy of the Standards style guide website for development.

+If you would like to learn more about our workflow process, check out the [Workflow](https://github.com/18F/web-design-standards/wiki/Workflow) and [Label Glossary](https://github.com/18F/web-design-standards/wiki/Label-glossary) pages on the wiki.

 If you have questions or concerns about our contributing workflow, please contact us by [filing a GitHub issue](https://github.com/18F/web-design-standards/issues) or [emailing our team](mailto:uswebdesignstandards@gsa.gov).

 ## Reuse of open-source style guides